unikhex/Time-manegment-program/README.md

 My spelling mistakes made is so that some of the code didn't work since the variables that iwas writing didn't match.

 -Got fixed by me reading the code a couples of times while questioning myself

+Had a problem with the tasklist

+- it turned out that i was not recognized a part of the whole code.
+Had to make it into a global.
+This fixed the problem.

+Had problems with buttons in this project.Delete button didnt work

+- Fixed by creating a function for it and making sure it writes onto the file then deleting selected file.

+- But also looking into Anchor, it is a constant which helped me in writing the function for this since i could easy know the location of what is to be deleted.

 ## *License*